 For the reinforcement of metal-matrix composites, four general classes of materials are commercially available: oxide fibers based primarily on alumina and alumina silica systems, nonoxide systems based on silicon carbide, boron fibers, and carbon fibers.
-This article discusses the key aspects of the aluminum oxide fibers, silicon carbide fibers, boron fibers, and carbon fibers.
+This article discusses the key aspects of aluminum oxide fibers, silicon carbide fibers, boron fibers, and carbon fibers.
 The commercial fibers for reinforcement of metal-matrix composites are presented in a table.
-A tabulation of coating schemes for silicon carbide monofilament fibers is also provided.
+A tabulation of the coating schemes for silicon carbide monofilament fibers is also provided.

 Colin McCullough, Continuous Fiber Reinforcements for Metal-Matrix Composites, Composites, Vol 21, ASM Handbook, Edited By Daniel B. Miracle, Steven L. Donaldson, ASM International, 2001, p 56–58, https://doi.org/10.31399/asm.hb.v21.a0003359

 Download citation file: